mikeschinkel/savetabs/README.md

 ## To Do

 ### Bugs to Fix
-1. Fix partial saving of Tab Group name
+1. Fix partial saving of Tab Group name.
+2. Fix regression for filter query on Linkset postback.

 ### Features To Add
 1. API